pneff93/csfle/azure_connect/README.md

 > [!NOTE]
 > Because we are using CFK on AKS, we also need to provide Key Vault permissions to the Service Principal of the AKS
 >
-> The schema differs a bit compared to the example in azure.
+> The schema differs a bit compared to the example in Azure.
 > Please use the following adapted commands

 ### Register Schema